Updated: April 2026

 The application fails

 A landlord who files an L2 application to evict a tenant based on a lease clause violation, where that clause is void under the Act, will have the application dismissed.
 Both the filing fee and preparation time are gone.
 Hearing dates at the LTB occupy months of waiting under current timelines, and none of that is recoverable.
 Discovering a clause doesn’t work this way is one of the more expensive lessons in landlord-tenant law.
+For the full picture of how leases properly end, including the difference between enforceable termination and unenforceable termination penalty clauses, see our guide on how residential leases end in Ontario.

 The eviction timeline extends

-LTB hearings for most application types currently schedule five to seven months out from the filing date.
+According to Tribunals Ontario, LTB hearings for most application types currently schedule five to seven months out from the filing date.
 A landlord who files based on an unenforceable clause, has the application dismissed, and then re-files correctly has effectively added most of a year to the resolution timeline.
 That delay has a direct financial cost in unpaid rent, ongoing maintenance obligations, and lost opportunity.

 Credibility damage affects the whole case